dustingetz/dustingetz.github.io/pages/The Feedback Protocol.md

 	- the goal is only to extract and capture the feedback in a way that does not damage the vendor/user relationship (lest the user churn or turn into a detractor)
 	- the user does not need you to agree with their feedback, **they only want to feel heard**
 	- analysis is a separate step, it can happen offline.
-		- It is imperative that analysis DOES NOT occur during the feedback extraction call, because that can lead to a defensive or dismissive tone from the vendor. **If the vendor becomes defensive or dismissive, the feedback frame is immediately poisoned and no further communication can occur.** You have failed!
+		- It is imperative that analysis DOES NOT occur during feedback extraction, because that can lead to a defensive or dismissive tone from the vendor. **If the vendor becomes defensive or dismissive, the feedback frame is immediately poisoned and no further communication can occur.** The conversation has now diverged.
+You have failed!
 -
 - Analyzing feedback
 	- During the offline analysis stage, if the vendor doesn't agree with the feedback, that's fine, but be careful: all humans suffer cognitive bias, your ego is assuaging itself, *this human process cannot be stopped*